 Consistent with international standards, German funds are typically structured as partnerships that are eligible for non-trading treatment and avoid that their investment activities constitute a trade or business attributable to a permanent establishment.
-The non-trading requirements for private equity and venture capital funds are set out in an administrative pronouncement and include the following:
+The non-trading requirements for private equity and venture capital funds are set out in an administrative pronouncement and include the following.

-- no borrowings and guarantees on fund level (other than fund finance described in 2.5 Fund Finance); - no reinvestment of proceeds, subject to two exceptions; ie, (i) proceeds up to an amount previously drawn down to fund management fees and fund expenses can be reinvested to achieve that an amount representing 100% of the total capital commitments can be invested, and (ii) an additional amount not exceeding 20% of the total capital commitments can be reinvested to fund follow-on investments; - a weighted average holding period of investments of at least three years; and - no involvement in the operating management of portfolio companies whereby representation on the supervisory or advisory board of portfolio companies in a non-executive, monitoring capacity is permitted.
+• No borrowings and guarantees on fund level (other than fund finance as described in 2.5 Fund Finance).

+- No reinvestment of proceeds, subject to two exceptions: - (a) proceeds up to an amount previously drawn down to fund management fees and fund expenses can be reinvested to ensure that an amount representing 100% of the total capital commitments can be invested in portfolio companies; and - (b) an additional amount not exceeding 20% of the total capital commitments can be reinvested to fund follow-on investments. - A weighted average holding period of investments of at least three years. - No involvement in the operating management of portfolio companies whereby representation on the supervisory or advisory board of portfolio companies in a non-executive, monitoring capacity is permitted.